-- A Case Management Conference was held July 9th in London -- the next will be October 9th.
+- A third Case Management Conference (“CMC”) was held December 12th in London -- the next will be in March 2015.

-At the conference, the Judge set five successive single patent trials, each spaced two months apart.
-The first three trial dates were set as follows:
+The technical cases will consist of five successive single patent trials, each spaced generally two months apart.
+The trial dates were set as follows: